moderndatacompany/dataos.info/docs/resources/workflow.md

 </details>

 <aside class="best-practice">

 📖 <i>Best Practice:</i><br> It is part of the best practice to add relevant <code>description</code> and <code>tags</code> for your workflow.
 While <code>description</code> helps to determine what the workflow will help you accomplish, <code>tags</code> can help in faster searching in Metis and Operations.
 </aside>

+## Workflow Alerts

+Workflow alerts keep you informed about any failures or deviaions in data processing operations by providing  valuable insights about the data workloads in real-time.
+These alerts enable identifying potential issues so that  you can take immediate action, minimizing downtime and optimizing performance.

+To learn more about creating these alerts, refer to [Setting up Workflow Alerts](/dataos_alerts/workflow_alerts/).

+<aside class="callout">DataOS offers a diverse range of integrated alert mechanisms, emphasizing observability and active monitoring.
+To learn more about them, refer to <a href="/dataos_alerts/">DataOS Alerts</a></aside>

 ## Case Scenarios